w5xd/NyeVikingPowerMonitor/README.md

 currently only a design concept for an enclosure that places the PCB inside a commercically available aluminum box for shielding.
 </ul>
-I don't have any recommendation for which LED choice is better.
-Once built, their behaviors are identical, neither is the price of the parts different enough to force a choice.
-The off-PCB lamps require you to individually route and solder each of the four leads on the required six RGB lamps to their corresponding holes on the PCB.
-On the other hand, I found it difficult to get the SMT LEDs to solder properly in my oven.
-They tended to stand up on end, or rotate out of position.
-I also tried hand-soldering the SMT parts, and eventually succeeded.
-Your milage may vary.

  <h2>Calibration</h2>
  <p>The sketch supports four settings in EEPROM.
 These (roughly) correspond to